XRPLF/xrpl-dev-portal/content/tx-cost.md

 ## Transaction Costs and Failed Transactions ##

-Since the purpose of the transaction cost is to protect the peer-to-peer Ripple network from spurious load, it should apply to any transaction that gets distributed to the network, regardless of whether or not that transaction succeeds.
+Since the purpose of the transaction cost is to protect the peer-to-peer Ripple network from excessive load, it should apply to any transaction that gets distributed to the network, regardless of whether or not that transaction succeeds.
 However, in order to affect the shared global ledger, a transaction must be included in a validated ledger.
-Thus, rippled servers attempt to include failed transactions in ledgers, with [`tec` status codes](transactions.html#result-categories) ("tec" stands for "Transaction Engine - Claimed fee only").
+Thus, `rippled` servers attempt to include failed transactions in ledgers, with [`tec` status codes](transactions.html#result-categories) ("tec" stands for "Transaction Engine - Claimed fee only").

 The transaction cost is only debited from the sender's XRP balance when the transaction actually becomes included in a validated ledger.
 This is true whether the transaction is considered successful or fails with a `tec` code.

-If a transaction fails with a different class of status code, such as `tem` (Malformed transactions), the `rippled` server does not relay it to the network.
+If a transaction's failure is [final](transactions.html#finality-of-results), the `rippled` server does not relay it to the network.
 Consequently, that transaction does not get included in a validated ledger, and it cannot have any effect on anyone's XRP balance.

 ### Insufficient XRP ###

-When a rippled server initially evaluates a transaction, it rejects the transaction with the error code `terINSUF_FEE_B` if the sending account does not have a high enough XRP balance to pay the XRP transaction cost.
-Since this is a `ter` (Retry) code, the transaction never gets relayed to the network and no XRP balances are actually adjusted.
+When a `rippled` server initially evaluates a transaction, it rejects the transaction with the error code `terINSUF_FEE_B` if the sending account does not have a high enough XRP balance to pay the XRP transaction cost.
+Since this is a `ter` (Retry) code, the `rippled` server retries the transaction without relaying it to the network, until the transaction's outcome is [final](transactions.html#finality-of-results).

-However, account's XRP balance could change between when the transaction gets distributed to the network and when it becomes included in a validated ledger.
+An account's XRP balance could change between when the transaction gets distributed to the network and when it becomes included in a validated ledger.
 (For example, a previous transaction sending XRP to the account in question might have applied provisionally, but the two transactions might execute in the opposite order when the network forms the consensus ledger.)
-In this case, an account may have insufficient XRP to pay the transaction cost even though the transaction got distributed to the network.
-When this happens, the account pays as much XRP as possible, resulting in a balance of 0 XRP.
+In this case, an account may have insufficient XRP to pay the transaction cost even though the transaction has already been distributed to the network.
+When this happens, the transaction fails with the result code `tecINSUFF_FEE` and the account pays as much XRP as possible, resulting in a balance of 0 XRP.

 ## Changing the Transaction Cost ##